Twin Lakes Library: History

 The library was funded with a $25 monthly appropriation by the city of Milledgeville.
 In 1938 Julian Stanley donated a vacant building on Hancock Street, and the library opened on January 18, 1938.
 In July 1948, the Board of Trustees adopted a constitution and by-laws, stating that services were free for the residents of Baldwin County."

 Funded by cashing in bonds, the library moved from its location on Hancock Street to the first floor of the Veterans' Building in 1953.
 In 1958 it became part of Middle Georgia Regional Library System and in 1961 moved to the county's old post office, and was named for Mary Vinson, the wife of Carl Vinson, who had been instrumental in building the new library.

 A new 18900 sqfoot two-story building opened in 1987.
 The Mary Vinson Memorial Library became the headquarters for the new Twin Lakes Library System in July 2001.
 A branch library, the Lake Sinclair Library, was added on the north side of town in 2003.
 A third branch, the Floride Allen Library, opened in October 2008 but closed in 2011 in response to state budget cuts.
 In 2019, the library opened the Hancock Branch, a multi-use space in a renovated historic building.

 July 1, 2021 re-merged with Middle Georgia Regional Library as their seventh member county.
+In late February, 2025 the Mary Vinson was closed and temporarily merged with the Hancock Branch for a 1.4 million dollar renovation to modernize the decades old building.
+Renovation was completed and was officially re-opened on January 6, 2026.